emaloney/CleanroomLogger/README.md

 Each `LogConfiguration` specifies:

 - The [`minimumSeverity`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Protocols/LogConfiguration.html#/s:vP15CleanroomLogger16LogConfiguration15minimumSeverityOS_11LogSeverity), a [`LogSeverity`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Enums/LogSeverity.html) value that determines which log entries get recorded.
-Any [`LogEntry`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Structs/LogEntry.html) with a [`severity`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Structs/LogEntry.html#/s:vV15CleanroomLogger8LogEntry8severityOS_11LogSeverity) less than the configuration's `mimimumSeverity` will not be passed along to any [`LogRecorder`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Protocols/LogRecorder.html)s specified by that configuration.
+Any [`LogEntry`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Structs/LogEntry.html) with a [`severity`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Structs/LogEntry.html#/s:vV15CleanroomLogger8LogEntry8severityOS_11LogSeverity) less than the configuration’s `mimimumSeverity` will not be passed along to any [`LogRecorder`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Protocols/LogRecorder.html)s specified by that configuration.
 - An array of [`LogFilter`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Protocols/LogFilter.html)s.
 Each `LogFilter` is given a chance to cause a given log entry to be ignored.
 - A [`synchronousMode`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Protocols/LogConfiguration.html#/s:vP15CleanroomLogger16LogConfiguration15synchronousModeSb) property, which determines whether synchronous logging should be used when processing log entries for the given configuration. *This feature is intended to be used during debugging and is not recommended for production code.*
 - Zero or more contained `LogConfiguration`s.
 For organizational purposes, each `LogConfiguration` can in turn contain additional `LogConfiguration`s.
 The hierarchy is not meaningful, however, and is flattened at configuration time.